Thyroid Cancer: Specialists, Diagnosis And Treatment

 What are the Signs and Symptoms of Thyroid Cancer?

-The signs and symptoms of thyroid cancer can vary depending on the type and stage of the cancer.
-Some people with thyroid cancer may not have any symptoms, and the cancer may be detected during a routine physical exam or through imaging tests.
+Some people with thyroid cancer may not have any symptoms, and the cancer may only be detected during a routine physical exam by a specialist or through imaging tests.
+The symptoms can also vary depending on the type and stage of the cancer.
+An individual with thyroid cancer may experience the following symptoms:

-• Difficulty swallowing: A large thyroid tumour can press on the esophagus or trachea, causing difficulty swallowing or breathing.
+A large thyroid tumour can press on the oesophagus or trachea, causing difficulty swallowing or breathing.

 Screening for Thyroid Cancer